Panopticon-Project/panopticon-admin/README.md

 *"Our mission is to ensure the Internet is a global public resource, open and accessible to all.
 An Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent."*

-Currrently internet users are not empowered, safe or independent.
-This should be starting to sound simmilar to what I wrote in the above section on *Why does Panopticon Project exist?*
+Currrently internet users are not empowered, safe or independent as outlined under *Why does Panopticon Project exist?* above.
+Mozilla's take on this:

 *"There are hidden interests.
 Monopolies.
 Silos.
 Surveillance.
 Fear.
 Insecurity.
 Public apathy, that are locking the right to imagine and shape what’s possible in the future of the Internet.
 This is why we are fueling a worldwide movement.
 A movement of heroes to drive the next wave of open.
 [These are advocates, developers, makers, researchers, mentors, educators… leaders like you](https://www.youtube.com/watch?time_continue=130&v=LuyBGkbzTjs) who fight to protect and advance the open Internet in diverse ways."*